AnthonyKendall/Security-Onion/README.md

 ![image](https://github.com/user-attachments/assets/0ee5a39a-febc-44dd-b255-0dcf1319af24)

 Then I select Standard.
-Note that you could have this in an AirGap setup if you dont want Security Onion to communicate with the internet.
+Note that you could have this in an Airgap setup if you don’t want Security Onion to communicate with the internet.

 ![image](https://github.com/user-attachments/assets/99cc934b-2e50-4791-b175-b025ded0a20b)

-Then you can rename the server to what ever you would like to call it, however, for this example we will just keep the default name.
+Then you can rename the server what ever you would like to call it, however, for this example we will just keep the default name.

 ![image](https://github.com/user-attachments/assets/62b67f0f-5dd1-4508-a2e9-e3dbb015b5e5)